Ed Davey: 2019 leadership bid and 2019 general election

 Following the 2019 European Parliament election, Liberal Democrat leader Sir Vince Cable announced his intention "to hand over a bigger, stronger party" to a new leader, triggering a party leadership contest.
 Davey announced his candidacy for the role on 30 May, stating his belief that action must be taken in Parliament to prevent a "no deal" Brexit, and highlighting his support for stronger action to limit global warming.
 Davey lost this race to Jo Swinson, with 36.9% of the vote to Swinson's 63.1%.
 On 3 September 2019, Davey was elected as Swinson's deputy leader.

 Davey was reelected in the 2019 general election, winning over 50% of the vote in Kingston and Surbiton for the first time since 2005.
-Following Jo Swinson's resignation as a result of losing her seat in the 2019 general election, Davey became interim co-leader alongside the party president (at first Baroness Brinton, and then Mark Pack).
+Following Jo Swinson's defeat at the 2019 general election, Davey served as joint acting leader of the Liberal Democrats, initially alongside Baroness Brinton and, from January 2020, alongside Mark Pack.